kautilyaa/TRUST/README.md

 Course: Data 602 - Principles of Data Science

+*Feature Engineered Final Dataset and our Logestic regression Model in the first release*

 # Introduction

 In today's sophisticated financial environment, assessing a borrower’s ability to repay loans is crucial to risk management for lending institutions.
 As the credit market continues to grow, financial institutions face challenges in making well-informed decisions about loan approvals while efficiently managing the risk of defaults.